Nigerians excited over Harry and Meghan’s planned visit

-Prince Harry and Meghan Markle will tour Nigeria next month following an invitation by the country’s chief of defense staff, a military official has said.
+Prince Harry and Meghan Markle will tour Nigeria next month following an invitation by the country’s chief of defence staff, a military official has said.

 “The visit is to consolidate Nigeria’s stronghold at the [Invictus] game and the possibility of hosting the event [in] later years,” defence spokesperson Tukur Gusau said in a statement on Sunday.